dgaydukov/cert-aws/sa/files/sa.md

 * SMTP (Simple Mail Transfer Protocol, 25) - send mail to mail server.
 Don't confuse IMAP/POP3 - read email from mailServer, SMTP - send email to mailServer
 * Telnet (terminal network, 23) - allows to communicate with remote OS by sending unencrypted text data.
 Nowadays mostly outdated and replaced by ssh
 * SSH (Secure Shell, 22) - like telnet, but exchange encrypted data
 * FTP (File Transfer Protocol, 20) - transfer file to server, unsecured.
-You can use FTPS (port 21) or FTPS (port 22) for secure file transfer
+You can use FTPS (port 21) or SFTP (SSH FTP, port 22) for secure file transfer

 ###### Low Level Protocols
-* ICMP (Internet Control Message Protocol) - located at network layer - error reporting and query service.
+* ICMP (Internet Control Message Protocol) - located at network layer - error reporting and query service:
+    * connectionless (unlike TCP where 2 device establish connection first) - doesn't allow to target port on machine
+    * if packet data too large for router, it would drop packet & send ICMP error to sender
-Ping command use ICMP echo to determine availability of some destination
+    * ping command use ICMP echo to determine availability of some destination
-* Mac address - unique address of every network device, consists of 48 bits (12 symbols), first 24 - set by IEEE, another 24 - by manufacturer (example: 005555.001234).
+* Mac address - unique address of every network device, consists of 48 bits (12 symbols), first 24 - set by IEEE, another 24 - by manufacturer (example: 005555.001234)
 * ARP (Address Resolution Protocol) - used to discover link layer address (mac-address) associated with given network layer address (ip-address).
 Only for IPv4.
-You can play with in in linux by `arp --help`.
+You can play with in in linux by `arp --help`
 * NDP (Neighbor Discovery Protocol) - same as ARP, only for IPv6
 * NAT (Network Address Translation) - if you have 1 public IP address that's visible to whole world, and also have a private network with lots of computers there, and you want to route specific request to some computer in your network your router will use NAT.
 It will change headers in packet and resend it to particular IP address inside private network.